 Coping and support

-- Put blame on hold.
-Don't jump to the conclusion that your partner has been unfaithful to you.
+- Hold off placing blame.
+Don't assume that your partner has been unfaithful to you.
 One (or both) of you may have been infected by a past partner.

 Preparing for your appointment

 Most people don't feel comfortable sharing the details of their sexual experiences, but the doctor's office is one place where you have to provide this information so that you can get the right care.

 What you can do